 Established in 1988, Tolpuddle Vineyard was named after the Tolpuddle martyrs – a group of British farm labourers who were transported to Australia after attempting to form a union.
 Their leader, George Loveless, once occupied a cottage at Strath Ayr farm, now the home of Glenayr wines.

 The 20-hectare (50 acre) vineyard produces premium pinot noir and chardonnay grapes.
 In 2006, the Tolpuddle Vineyard won the Royal Agricultural Society of Tasmania’s inaugural Tasmanian Vineyard of the Year Award.
-The 2013 Tolpuddle Vineyard Pinot Noir received three trophies at London’s International Wine Challenge: Best Tasmanian Pinot Noir, Best Australian Pinot Noir and Best Australian Red Wine.
+Tolpuddle Vineyard Chardonnay won several trophies at the 2019 International Wine Challenge, as well as the 2018 Royal Melbourne Wine Awards.